xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 The output in each case is the same.
 In many cases, rewriting to use generative sequence expressions results in considerably clearer code.
 There are pros and cons to using sequence-expression syntax for some parts of queries:

 - Sequence expressions are very good for the subset of queries expressed using iteration (for), filtering (if/then), and mapping (yield).
-They’re particularly good for queries containing multiple nested for statements.
+They're particularly good for queries containing multiple nested for statements.

 - Other query constructs, such as ordering, truncating, grouping, and aggregating, must be expressed directly using aggregate operators, such as `Seq.sortBy` and `Seq.groupBy`, or by using the more general notion of “query expressions” (see Chapter 14).